US will regulate nursing home staffing for first time, but proposal lower than many advocates hoped

 NEW YORK (AP) — The federal government will, for the first time, dictate staffing levels at nursing homes, the Biden administration said Friday, responding to systemic problems bared by mass COVID-19 deaths.

 While such regulation has been sought for decades by allies of older adults and those with disabilities, the proposed threshold is far lower than many advocates had hoped.
-It immediately drew ire from the nursing home industry as well, which said it amounted to a mandate that couldn’t be met.
+It also immediately drew ire from the nursing home industry, which said it amounted to a mandate that couldn’t be met.

 With criticism expected, a promise made with fanfare in President Joe Biden’s 2022 State of the Union speech had its details revealed as many Americans turned away from the news for a holiday weekend.